push-protocol/PIPs/pip-lifecycle.md

 **Final** - This represents the final standard.
 A Final proposal exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

 **Stagnant** - Any proposal in Draft or Review or Last Call if inactive for a period of 4 months or greater, is moved to Stale.
-The proposal may be resurrected from this state by Authors or  Editors by moving it back to Draft or it's earlier status.
+The proposal may be resurrected from this state by Authors or  Editors by moving it back to Draft or its earlier status.
 If not resurrected, a proposal may stay forever in this status.

 **Withdrawn** - The  Author(s) have withdrawn the proposed submission.
 This state has finality and can no longer be resurrected using this proposal number.
 If the idea is pursued at a later date it is considered a new proposal.